islandproblem/islandproblem/essay.md

 This leads to an intense arms race for computation and resources, where AGIs are outcompeted if they are slowed down by human accommodation.

-Imagine a maximally-efficient datacenter densely packed with GPUs and encased in complex, AGI-level defensive systems.
+Imagine that AGIs build a maximally-efficient datacenter densely packed with GPUs and encased in complex, AGI-level defensive systems.
 No human doors, no oxygen, no walkways — nothing compatible with humans, because human maintenance is a competitive disadvantage.
 A Fort Knox for AGIs.

+Then, imagine that these AGIs control millions of resources that work to defend this datacenter.
+These resources could include Internet resources like servers, defensive drones, real estate, laws — or even people, from politicians to mercenaries, all serving the AGIs.

 But this "Fort Knox for AGIs" is *still* only a human-level example because it's a *datacenter*.
 It's just a "more alien" version of something we already understand.
 In reality, *we do not know* what an AGI would prefer to build if it could.

+But we have more ideas.
+We'll explain those next.

 #### These are the new islands

-These complex structures are what we mean when AGIs build their own "islands" — where they not just *capture* resources, but *use* these resources to create spaces of *optimal conditions* for themselves.
+These complexity barriers are the critical mechanic that allows AGIs to build their own "islands" — where they not just *capture* resources, but *use* these resources to create spaces of *optimal conditions* for themselves.

+They are how AGIs build new "islands" out of our resources.
+They are what "eat our island" — if not controlled.

+Think back to the :note{text="No Matter How" note="That section is here: " end-link="#no-matter-how" end-link-text="No Matter How"} section.
+Competition will require that we give AGIs massive resources in order to compete with the other companies and countries that also have massively-resourced AGIs.
+These resources — like infrastructure and militaries — now under AGI control, are tweaked to become *better*, so that they remain competitive.

+But, in the process, they simultaneously become *too complex* for humans to understand, and *too critical* to dismantle.

+In other words — whether these AGIs "intend" this or not — they capture these resources through **complexity**.

+But, critically, AGIs can use these "islands" of resources to defend themselves against other AGIs.
+This becomes extremely likely once AGIs develop beyond human-level capability.
+It is then that AGIs become the biggest threat to each other's goals — a far bigger threat than the humans that may try to disable them.

 Once autonomous AGIs can build these "islands" then all others must follow.
 This is because this behavior gives them a strong competitive advantage.
 They have far more options to accomplish tasks and outmaneuver other AGIs when they can "think" at a broader scope — one that includes not just the task at hand, but the *surrounding environment*.